leon-99/code-journal/System Design/Scalability/Scalability.md

     Adding more machines or nodes to distribute the load across multiple systems.

 3. **Elasticity**
         The ability of a system to dynamically allocate or release resources based on current demand, ensuring optimal resource utilization and cost efficiency.
 It's usually done by cloud providers.
 Check the service is elastic.

+#### SPOF (Single Point of Failure) [[Single Point of Failure]]
+A Single Point of Failure (SPOF) is a component in a system that, if it fails, will cause the entire system to stop functioning.
+Identifying and mitigating SPOFs is crucial for building scalable and reliable systems.

-## Key Considerations
+#### Key Considerations

 - **Performance**: Ensure the system maintains acceptable response times under increased load.
 - **Cost**: Balance scalability with cost-effectiveness.
 - **Reliability**: Avoid single points of failure when scaling.
 - **Elasticity**: Adapt to fluctuating demand dynamically.

-## Examples
+#### Examples

 - **Web Applications**: Using load balancers to distribute traffic across multiple servers.
 - **Databases**: Implementing sharding or replication to handle large datasets.